-SUMMARY OF PRODUCT CHARACTERISTICS

-1 NAME OF THE MEDICINAL PRODUCT

-Copaxone 20 mg/ml solution for injection in pre-filled syringe

-2 QUALITATIVE AND QUANTITATIVE COMPOSITION

-1 pre-filled syringe (1 ml) of solution for injection contains 20 mg glatiramer acetate, equivalent to 18 mg of glatiramer.

-Glatiramer acetate is the acetate salt of synthetic polypeptides, containing four naturally occurring amino acids: L-glutamic acid, L-alanine, L-tyrosine and L-lysine, in molar fraction ranges of 0.129-0.153, 0.392-0.462, 0.086-0.100 and 0.300-0.374, respectively.
+SUMMARY OF PRODUCT CHARACTERISTICS 1.
+NAME OF THE MEDICINAL PRODUCT Copaxone 40 mg/ml solution for injection in pre-filled syringe 2.
+QUALITATIVE AND QUANTITATIVE COMPOSITION 1 pre-filled syringe (1 ml) of solution for injection contains 40 mg glatiramer acetate, equivalent to 36 mg of glatiramer.
+Glatiramer acetate is the acetate salt of synthetic polypeptides, containing four naturally occurring amino acids: L-glutamic acid, L-alanine, L tyrosine and L-lysine, in molar fraction ranges of 0.129-0.153, 0.392-0.462, 0.086-0.100 and 0.300-0.374, respectively.
 The average molecular weight of glatiramer acetate is in the range of 5,000-9,000 daltons.
 Due to its compositional complexity, no specific polypeptide can be fully characterised, including in terms of amino acid sequence, although the final glatiramer acetate composition is not entirely random.
 For the full list of excipients, see section 6.1.

-3 PHARMACEUTICAL FORM

-Solution for injection
+3. PHARMACEUTICAL FORM Solution for injection in pre-filled syringe (injection).

-Clear solution free of visible particles The solution for injection has a pH of 5.5 - 7.0 and an osmolarity of about 265 mOsmol/L.
+Clear solution free of visible particles.

-4 CLINICAL PARTICULARS

-4.1 Therapeutic indications

-Copaxone is indicated for the treatment of relapsing forms of multiple sclerosis (MS) (see section 5.1 for important information on the population for which efficacy has been established).
+The solution for injection has a pH of 5.5 - 7.0 and an osmolarity of about 300 mOsmol/L. 4.
+CLINICAL PARTICULARS 4.1.
+Therapeutic indications Copaxone is indicated for the treatment of relapsing forms of multiple sclerosis (MS) (see section 5.1 for important information on the population for which efficacy has been established).
 Copaxone is not indicated in primary or secondary progressive MS.

-4.2 Posology and method of administration

-The initiation of Copaxone treatment should be supervised by a neurologist or a physician experienced in the treatment of MS.
+4.2.
+Posology and method of administration The initiation of Copaxone treatment should be supervised by a neurologist or a physician experienced in the treatment of MS. Posology The recommended dosage in adults is 40 mg of glatiramer acetate (one pre-filled syringe), administered as a subcutaneous injection three times a week with at least 48 hours apart.

-Posology

-The recommended dosage in adults is 20 mg of glatiramer acetate (one pre-filled syringe), administered as a subcutaneous injection once daily.

 At the present time, it is not known for how long the patient should be treated.
 A decision concerning long term treatment should be made on an individual basis by the treating physician.

-Renal impairment

-Copaxone has not been specifically studied in patients with renal impairment (see section 4.4).
+Renal impairment Copaxone has not been specifically studied in patients with renal impairment (see section 4.4).
+Elderly Copaxone has not been specifically studied in the elderly.

-Elderly

-Copaxone has not been specifically studied in the elderly.

 Paediatric population

 The safety and efficacy of glatiramer acetate in children and adolescents has not been established.

-However, limited published data suggest that the safety profile in adolescents from 12 to 18 years of age receiving Copaxone 20 mg subcutaneously every day is similar to that seen in adults.
-There is not enough information available on the use of Copaxone in children below 12 years of age to make any recommendation for its use.
-Therefore, Copaxone should not be used in this population.
+There is not enough information available on the use of Copaxone 40 mg/ml TIW in children and adolescents below 18 years of age to make any recommendation for its use.
+Therefore, Copaxone 40 mg/ml TIW should not be used in this population.

 Method of administration

 Copaxone is for subcutaneous use.

 Patients should be instructed in self-injection techniques and should be supervised by a health-care professional the first time they self-inject and for 30 minutes after.
 A different site should be chosen for every injection, so this will reduce the chances of any irritation or pain at the site of the injection.
 Sites for self-injection include the abdomen, arms, hips and thighs.
 The CSYNC device is available should the patients want to make their injection with an injection device.
 The CSYNC device is an autoinjector to be used with Copaxone pre-filled syringes and it has not been tested with other pre-filled syringes.
 The CSYNC device should be used as recommended in the information provided by the device manufacturer.

-4.3 Contraindications

-Copaxone is contraindicated under the following conditions:
+4.3.
+Contraindications Copaxone is contraindicated under the following conditions: